alexanderkoller/pergamon/pergamon.typ

 and can be styled using show rules.
-However, it is not entirely trivial to distinguish a `link` element that represents a #bibtypst citation from any other `link` element (referring e.g. to a website). #bibtypst therefore provides a function `if-citation` function which will make this distinction for you.
+However, it is not entirely trivial to distinguish a `link` element that represents a #bibtypst citation from any other `link` element (referring e.g. to a website). #bibtypst therefore provides a function `if-citation` which will make this distinction for you.
 The following piece of code typesets all #bibtypst citations in blue:

 #zebraw(lang: false,